TeunK/reactNativeTemplate/README.md

 ## Notes

 - This works best with GenyMotion as emulator, since Realm may not be supported everywhere.
 - To clean the build, in the root folder, enter `cd android` and run `./gradlew clean`
+- Run `adb logcat` along with the running setup to see live logs (debugging)

 ## Styling